Purpose-led, values-based decision making

 On the other side of these instinctive reactions, leaders need to access the slower firing “modern” brain in order to take in a situation, make sense of it, and chart a way forward.
 Think of taking a moment, having a cup of tea, and having a jolly good think and chat about what’s going on!
 Think of this as an opportunity to lead by asking and finding the answers to critical questions.

-And if you ask questions which are linked to your values and strategic business drivers, the answers will open up ways towards keeping your show on the road and achieving your purpose.
+And if you ask questions which are linked to your values and strategic business drivers the answers will open up ways towards keeping your show on the road and achieving your purpose.

-The “Purpose and Values-Based Strategic Decision Tool” is derived from how the military think and act their way through everything from the immediacy of an incident to longer term planning of strategic campaigns.
-It’s a tool which encourages the user to consider how to think rather than what to think.
+The Decision Wheel is derived from how the military and emergency services think and act their way through everything from the immediacy of an incident to longer term planning of strategic campaigns.

 Best wishes,